harshn08/CDPMultinode_woCDFCDSW/README.md

 # CDPMultinodeDocker

-CDP Multinode script using Docker on Mac/Windows 10, This will create  brand new 6 instances ( 2 4xlarge and 2 2xlarge)
+CDP Multinode script using Docker on Mac/Windows 10, This will create brand new 6 instances on AWS( 2 4xlarge and 2 2xlarge)
+CDP DC will be installed with full security (Kerberos,TLS and KMS)

-Updated on March 10 , 2020
+Updated on March 11, 2020

 Assumptions: